yahoo/storm-yarn/README.md

 ![stormui](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/stormui.png)

+So far, the storm-on-yarn has run and you can submit topology.

+You can run the following command to submit a topology.

+      storm jar ***.jar topologyName <arg> -c nimbus=

+For example :

+      storm jar ~/WordCount2/testWord-1.0-SNAPSHOT.jar storm.topology.WordCountTopology wordcount -c nimbus=192.168.1.25

 ### Other details:

-storm-yarn has a number of new options for configuring the storm ApplicationManager (AM), e.g.,
+1. storm-yarn has a number of new options for configuring the storm ApplicationManager (AM), e.g.,
     * master.initial-num-supervisors, which stands for the initial number of supervisors to launch with storm.
     * master.container.size-mb, which stands for the size of the containers to request (from the YARN RM).

-The procedure of "storm-yarn launch" returns an Application ID, which uniquely identifies the newly launched Storm master.
+2. The procedure of "storm-yarn launch" returns an Application ID, which uniquely identifies the newly launched Storm master.
 This Application ID will be used for accessing the Storm master.

   To obtain a storm.yaml from the newly launch Storm master, you can run

       storm-yarn getStormConfig <storm-yarn-config> --appId <Application-ID> --output <storm.yaml>

  storm.yaml will be retrieved from Storm master.

-After storing the above storm.yaml in Storm classpath (ex. ~/.storm/storm.yaml), you will invoke standard Storm commands against the Storm cluster on YARN.
-For example, you run the following command to submit a topology

-    storm jar <appJar>

-For a full list of storm-yarn commands and options you can run
+3. For a full list of storm-yarn commands and options you can run

         storm-yarn help

-Note:storm-on-yarn is now configured to use Netty for communication between spouts and bolts.
+4. Storm-on-yarn is now configured to use Netty for communication between spouts and bolts.

   It's pure JVM based, and thus OS independent.

   If you are running storm using zeromq (instead of Netty), you need to augment the standard storm.zip file the needed .so files.
 This can be done with the not ideally named create-tarball.sh script

       create-tarball.sh storm.zip

-Ideally the storm.zip file is a world readable file installed by ops so there is only one copy in the distributed cache ever.
+5. Ideally the storm.zip file is a world readable file installed by ops so there is only one copy in the distributed cache ever.

 ## Commands: